ddayoan/lab02/README.md

 ## What are the types of the following values?

-* 0, byte
+* 0, int, double, float?
-* "hello", string
+* "hello", String
-* 101, binary
+* 101, int, double, float?
-* -1, byte
+* -1, int, double, float?
 * true, boolean
-* "33", byte
+* "33", String
-* 3.1415, floating literal points
+* 3.1415, double, float?

-## What would you have to do to add a new field, for example one called name, to a circle object? new Circle()
+## What would you have to do to add a new field, for example one called name, to a circle object?
+'''
+private String name;
+'''
 ## Write the header for a method named send that has one parameter of type String, and does not return a value.
+'''
+public void send (String var1)
+'''
 ## Write the header for a method named average that has two parameters, both of type int, and returns an int value.
+'''
+public int average (int v1, int v2)
+'''
 ## Look at the book you are reading right now.
 Is it an object or a class?
 If it is a class, name some objects.
 If it is an object, name its class.
+The book is an object of class Books.
+Or the book is a class called BluJBook and the objects are different copies of the book.
 ## Can an object have several different classes?
 Discuss.